IvanSafonov/vue-list-scroller/README.md

 * `index (Number)`: index of the item in the itemsData array
 * `data (Object)`: data of the item from itemsData array

-## Methods

-These methods can be called by the ListScroller, all are optional.

-* `onResize()`: called after item resizing

 # Similar projects